 - a.
-Secondary containment (see definition) shall be provided for the storage of fuel or hazardous substances. - b.
-Containers with a storage capacity larger than 55 gallons that contain fuel or hazardous substances shall not be stored within 100 feet of a water body, or within 1,500 feet of a current surface drinking water source. - c.
+Secondary containment shall be provided for the storage of fuel or hazardous substances.
+Secondary containment means an impermeable diked area or portable impermeable containment structure capable of containing 110% of the volume of the largest independent container.
+Double walled tanks do not qualify as secondary containment unless an exception is granted for a particular tank. - b.
+Containers with a storage capacity larger than 55 gal that contain fuel or hazardous substances shall not be stored within 100 ft of a water body, or within 1,500 ft of a current surface drinking water source.

+- c.
 During equipment storage or maintenance, the site shall be protected from leaking or dripping fuel and hazardous substances by the placement of drip pans or other surface liners designed to catch and hold fluids under the equipment, or by creating an area for storage or maintenance using an impermeable liner or other suitable containment mechanism. - d.
 During fuel or hazardous substance transfer, secondary containment or a surface liner must be placed under all container or vehicle fuel tank inlet and outlet points, hose connections, and hose ends.
-Appropriate spill response equipment, sufficient to respond to a spill of up to 5 gallons, must be on hand during any transfer or handling of fuel or hazardous substances.
+Appropriate spill response equipment, sufficient to respond to a spill of up to 5 gal, must be on hand during any transfer or handling of fuel or hazardous substances.
 Trained personnel shall attend transfer operations at all times. - e.
 Vehicle refueling shall not occur within the annual floodplain, except as addressed and approved in the plan of operations.
 This measure does not apply to water-borne vessels. - f.
 All independent fuel and hazardous substance containers shall be marked with the contents and the lessee's or contractor's name using paint or a permanent label. - g.
 A fresh water aquifer monitoring well, and quarterly water quality monitoring, may be required down gradient of a permanent above-ground liquid hydrocarbon storage facility. - h.
-Waste from operations must be reduced, reused, or recycled to the maximum extent practicable.
+Waste from operations must be reduced, reused, or recycled.
 Garbage and domestic combustibles must be incinerated or disposed of at an approved site in accordance with 18 AAC 60.
-(See also Section B2, below.) - i.
-New solid waste disposal sites will not be approved or located on state property during the exploration phase.
-Exceptions may be provided for drilling waste if the facility will comply with the applicable provisions of 18 AAC 60.

-- j.
-Wherever practicable, the preferred method for disposal of muds and cuttings from oil and gas activities is by underground injection.
-Other methods of disposal shall be allowed only upon approval by the director, in consultation with ADEC and ADF&G. - k.
+(See also Section B(2), below.)
 Proper disposal of garbage and putrescible waste is essential to minimize attraction of wildlife.
-The lessee must use the most appropriate and efficient method to achieve this goal.
-The primary method of garbage and putrescible waste disposal is prompt, on-site incineration in compliance with state air quality control regulations (18 AAC 50).
+The lessee must use the most appropriate and efficient method to achieve this goal. - The primary method of garbage and putrescible waste disposal is prompt, on-site incineration in compliance with state air quality control regulations (18 AAC 50).
 The secondary method of disposal is on-site frozen storage in animal-proof containers with backhaul to an approved waste disposal facility.
 The tertiary method of disposal is on-site non-frozen storage in animal proof containers with backhaul to an approved waste disposal facility.
 Daily backhauling of non-frozen waste must be achieved unless safety considerations prevent it.
+Alternative methods of waste disposal must be approved by the Director. - i.
+New solid waste disposal sites will not be approved or located on state property during the exploration phase.
+Exceptions may be provided for drilling waste if the facility will comply with the applicable provisions of 18 AAC 60. - j.
+Wherever practicable, the preferred method for disposal of muds and cuttings from oil and gas activities is by underground injection, as regulated by AOGCC.
+Other methods of disposal shall be allowed only upon approval by the Director, in consultation with ADEC and ADF&G.